César Gabriel de Choiseul, Duke of Praslin

-César Gabriel de Choiseul, duc de Praslin ([sezaʁ ɡabʁijɛl də ʃwazœl dyk də pʁalɛ̃], 15 August 1712 – 15 November 1785) was a French officer, diplomat and statesman.
+César Gabriel de Choiseul, Duke of Praslin ([sezaʁ ɡabʁijɛl də ʃwazœl dyk də pʁalɛ̃], 15 August 1712 – 15 November 1785) was a French officer, diplomat and statesman.

-On 30 April 1732, he married Anne Marie de Champagne de Villaines de la Suze.
+Early life

+Born into an illustrious House of Choiseul, he was the elder son of Hubert de Choiseul, Marquis de Choiseul, Count de La Rivière (d.
+1727) and his wife, Henriette Louise de Beauvau (d.
+1737).

+Career

 After having served in the Army, he was appointed in 1756 ambassador in Vienna to Emperor Francis I and Queen Maria Theresa of Hungary.
 In 1761, he was plenipotentiary to the Augsburg Convention.

 From 13 October 1761 to 8 April 1766, he served as Secretary of State (minister) for Foreign Affairs, replacing in this office his cousin Étienne de Choiseul (who became in 1763 Secretary of State for War and for Navy).
 He was lieutenant general of the Armies.
 In 1763, he was made duke of Praslin and peer of France.
 He negotiated the peace that ended the Seven Years' War and was Louis XV's plenipotentiary for the conclusion of the Treaty of Paris, which he signed, on 10 February 1763.